ella-mclintic/exeter/modelREADME.md

 # Description
-### Project Context and Data Significance

 ## Background
-### This project is conducted in the context of ongoing considerations by the Law Commission for England and Wales regarding potential reforms in cohabitation law.
+#### This project is conducted in the context of ongoing considerations by the Law Commission for England and Wales regarding potential reforms in cohabitation law.
-### A key focus of this research is on unmarried couples, particularly examining their perspectives on financial management and general aspects of cohabitation.
+#### A key focus of this research is on unmarried couples, particularly examining their perspectives on financial management and general aspects of cohabitation.

 ## Importance of the Study
-### Filling a Research Gap: Unlike the majority of existing research which primarily centers around married couples, this study is among the first to delve into the experiences and views of non-maritally committed, cohabiting heterosexual couples.
+#### Filling a Research Gap: Unlike the majority of existing research which primarily centers around married couples, this study is among the first to delve into the experiences and views of non-maritally committed, cohabiting heterosexual couples.
-### Influence on Law Reform: The insights derived from this study are intended to be instrumental in informing the law reform process.
+#### Influence on Law Reform: The insights derived from this study are intended to be instrumental in informing the law reform process.
 By capturing the nuances of financial and relational dynamics in non-marital cohabitations, the study aims to contribute valuable data to shape future legal frameworks.

 # Data Overview
-### Participants in this study provided responses through an online survey, supplemented by a paper-based questionnaire.
+#### Participants in this study provided responses through an online survey, supplemented by a paper-based questionnaire.
 The data encompasses a wide array of items addressing financial, legal, and relationship aspects specific to non-traditional, cohabiting heterosexual couples.

 ## Model's Role in the Research:
-### Seeks to quantitatively assess the relationship between couples' financial organization methods and their overall relationship satisfaction.
+#### Seeks to quantitatively assess the relationship between couples' financial organization methods and their overall relationship satisfaction.
-### The analysis focuses on correlating the textual descriptions of financial arrangements (mm_explain) with the self-reported levels of relationship happiness (part10).
+#### The analysis focuses on correlating the textual descriptions of financial arrangements (mm_explain) with the self-reported levels of relationship happiness (part10).
-### The outcomes of this model are anticipated to provide empirical support for potential legal reforms and offer a deeper understanding of the dynamics in non-marital cohabitations.
+#### The outcomes of this model are anticipated to provide empirical support for potential legal reforms and offer a deeper understanding of the dynamics in non-marital cohabitations.

 # Setting up
-## Libraries and dependencies required to run project:
+### Libraries and dependencies required to run project:
 pip install numpy
 pip install pandas
 pip install scikit-learn